This section outlines the structure of the document and gives a high-level introduction into Cumulocity IoT DataHub (CDH) and its concepts.

 Cumulocity IoT DataHub at a glance

 The Cumulocity IoT platform allows you to manage and monitor a variety of devices.
-The data emitted from these devices is stored in Cumulocity’s Operational Store, with older data potentially being removed (based on data retention settings).
+The data emitted by these devices is stored in Cumulocity’s Operational Store, with older data potentially being removed (based on data retention settings).
 In order to run an ad-hoc query against recent device data, Cumulocity offers a REST API.

 In addition to this simple ad-hoc querying, various use cases require more sophisticated analytical querying over the device data, potentially covering long periods of time.
 Cumulocity IoT DataHub is the tool designed for this purpose.